 Betting Guide Knowing your way around the ring The art of betting is as old as racing itself.
 Read our quick guide to help you get started.
-It's always best to have a look at the horses in the parade ring or paddock before placing a bet.
+It's always best to have a look at the horses in the Parade Ring before placing a bet.
 There are lots of online options for before-the-day betting but it's best to shop around!
 Where to bet The tote There are totepool betting points throughout the racecourse.
 With the tote, you're not betting against a bookie; your stake goes into a pool, and like the lottery, your win depends on how many other winning tickets there are.
-Fill in a form with your stake, the type of bet and your horse – minimum bet £2.
+Fill in a form with your stake, the type of bet and your horse – minimum bet £2 or tell the tote attendent what you want to bet on and how much you wish to stake.
 The bookies The on-course bookmakers are the heart and soul of the betting experience, but they're all different and it's worth shopping around for the best odds on each race.
 You can usually find them in front of the Duchess's Stand or by the rails.
+Over the Investec Derby Festival, bookmakers can be found in every enclosure.
 When you make your bet, state the number of your chosen horse and the stake: 'Number 3, £5 to win'; listen to the bookmaker repeat the bet and then give them your stake.
 You will then be given an itemised receipt with details of the bet and any winnings due – check this carefully and tell the bookmaker if there's a mistake.
 Keep the ticket safe and if the horse wins, hand the ticket back to the bookmaker for settlement.
 Never destroy your ticket until after the 'weighed in' announcement has been made.
 If your horse has not won there may still be a stewards enquiry and the winner, or placed horses may be disqualified.
 Betting shops There are also standard betting shops at various locations in the grounds.
 They'll accept bets on the races and on any other events – useful if you also want to place simultaneous bets on races at other courses.
 Types of bet The two main types of bet are win-only and each-way.
 For win-only, your horse needs to win the race outright.
 An each-way bet is effectively two bets – one for your horse to win and one for it to be placed (1st, 2nd or 3rd).
 So a £5 each-way bet will cost £10.
 Each bookmaker will display the terms on which they accept each-way bets on the top of their board.
 Know your betting lingo Accumulator: bet involving two or more selections in different races – winnings from one are placed on the next.
 Allowance: the weight concession the horse is given to compensate for its rider’s inexperience.
 Also ran: any horse not finishing 1st, 2nd, 3rd or 4th in a race or event.
 Bar: a betting term that denotes that all horses not already listed in the betting market for a race are at the bar price or longer odds.
 Each-way: a bet in two equal parts – one backing a horse to win and the other backing it to finish in the first three.
 Evens or even money: betting odds where your stake exactly equals your winnings – £5 at evens wins a further £5.
 Form: A horse's race record.
 This is denoted by figures next to its name on a racecard: 1=1st, 2=2nd etc. 0=unplaced, P=pulled up, R=refused to race, F=fell, U=unseated rider, SU=slipped up, BF=beaten favourite.
 Odds on: odds where the winnings are less than the stake – thus a winning £2 bet at 2-1 on wins you £1.
 On the nose: betting on a horse to win only (not to place).
 Penalty: the extra weight carried by horse which has won since the weights for a race were originally published.
 Placed: when a horse finishes in the first three.
 SP/starting price: the official price (odds) of the horse at which the bets are settled in betting shops.
 Are you thinking of booking a trip to Epsom Downs?